Cgironalas/qmk_firmware/keyboards/cgironalas/3x3_macropad_rev2/readme.md

     make cgironalas/3x3_macropad_rev2:default

 Bootmagic is enabled.
-Press the key at (0,0) (top left corner) while plugging in the macropad to jump to bootloader.
-This is `Home` in the default keymap.
-This can still be done with 5 pin rotary encoders if using one on the top left corner.
+Press the key at (0,1) (top middle) while plugging in the macropad to jump to bootloader.
+This is `Print Screen` in the default keymap.

 * Keyboard Maintainer: [Cgironalas](https://github.com/Cgironalas)